grunwaldlab/Microbe-ID/README.md

 4. Move the contents of `shiny-server/www` folder app to the Shiny Server directory on your local server (`/shiny-server/`) and restart your local `shiny-server`.
 If the installation is correct, the modules will be visible and executable at `127.0.0.1:3838`.

+4. Change the permissions for each of `shiny-server/` folders to group `shiny`, and make them readable, writable and executable by group.

 5. If you are installing **Sequence-ID**:

   - Move the `blast.cgi` file from the repository `cgi-bin/` folder into your apache `cgi-bin` folder.